Project Officer in Leeds

 Professor Jennifer Tomlinson, Head of People, Work and Employment Relations Department

-Project Officer employer: University of Leeds
+Project Officer in Leeds employer: University of Leeds

 At the Centre for Employment Relations, Innovation and Change (CERIC) within Leeds University Business School, we pride ourselves on being an excellent employer that fosters a collaborative and inspiring academic environment.
 With generous benefits including 42 days of annual leave, access to state-of-the-art facilities, and a strong commitment to personal development, we offer our Project Officers the opportunity to thrive while contributing to impactful research that shapes the future of work.
 Join us in a role where your skills will be valued, and your contributions will make a real difference in both local and global contexts.